 and high speed internet.
 Meals are served in the new campus dining hall and offer a range of food choices.

-If you are over 21 years of age, you may choose to live off campus.
+In the IEP, you may choose to live off campus and to follow WCU policy, if you are under 21 when you complete the IEP, you must move to on-campus housing.
 If you are accompanied by family members, housing is available only in off-campus residences.

 Surrounded by forested mountains, WCU’s campus in Cullowhee, North Carolina blends scenic beauty with convenient, modern facilities.
 Cullowhee is a small community located 4 miles from the town of Sylva, one hour from Asheville, North Carolina and two hours away by car from major cities such as Atlanta, Georgia and Knoxville, Tennessee.
 The nearest airport is Asheville, North Carolina.
 The climate in Cullowhee is temperate with four distinct seasons.
 Come see us -- it's beautiful here!